flaviomorelli/contact/features.md

 # Future Features

-* Create a script to initialize the data
+* Add more help arguments to the comments
-* Check if the contact already in the contact book
-* Select which columns to show
-* Create an option to select the clumn by which results are sorted
+* Add aliases for the flags
+* Each contact can have more than one number
+* Save the birthday instead of the age, and update it automatically
+* Add tests
-* Create edit() command to change and update the contacts
+* Possibility to update birthday
+* Use partial matching when using show
+* Implement search command with partial matching